YCAMInterlab/ProCamToolkit/readme.md

 ## Geometry

+### mapamok

+This is a complex app that will allow you to load a COLLADA file called `model.dae`, and then specify some number of points between the model and the corresponding location in the projection.
+After enough points have been selected, it will solve for the projector location and set the OpenGL viewport to render with the same intrinsics as the projector.
+For more details about mapamok, see [the wiki](https://github.com/YCAMInterlab/ProCamToolkit/wiki).

 ### ProCamSampleEdsdk and ProCamSampleLibdc

 This app is the first step in capturing the data to calibrate a projector-camera system.
 It will project and capture gray code patterns.
 If you are scanning a scene, you only need to do this once.
 If you are calibrating before scanning a scene, you will need to take one scan per detected pattern.